5 - 3 - 0

 -Emotions can become a problem, however.
 Not in terms of being distracted or arguing with a referee but just having too much energy/passion/desperation (whatever you need to tell the match story) in the ring and leading him into mistakes.
 In a video game analogy, think of playing a harder level but not having the real patience to play through it correctly and losing lives in the process.

--Other weaknesses include being a poor sport, living with ups and downs like they mean everything to him (so the inability to look past the immediate moment at-hand).
+-Other weaknesses include being a poor sport (if heel), living with ups and downs like they mean everything to him (so the inability to look past the immediate moment at-hand).

 - Spinning heel kick